 Setting the dial pointer:

-Test a resistor of known value (2k, or 200k) and turn the dial until the bridge is balanced.
+Place a precision 2K resistor on the bridge, select the appropriate range, and turn the dial until the bridge is balanced.
 Once balanced, loosen the pointer setscrew, and reposition pointer onto the shaft at correct faceplate position.

 More Precise Calibration